Last updated December 26th, 2021.

 Getting advice about why not to invest is far less common.
 The reason is simple: no one makes any profit by suggesting that you don’t spend money.

 Dubai isn’t the only place we’re giving the “don’t invest in…” treatment.
-Last year, InvestAsian wrote a similar piece about Brunei.
+Last year, InvestAsian wrote a similar piece on Brunei.
 It was widely-read with around 5% of the whole country’s population seeing it.